scu-zjz/ForensicHub-doc/docs/guide/quickstart/2_load_ckpt.md

 We believe that the fastest way to learn is "Learn by Doing," so we provide several cases to help users get started quickly.

 Overall, IMDL-BenCo helps you quickly complete the development of image tampering detection research projects through command-line calls similar to `git` and `conda`.
-If you have learned front-end technologies like vue, understanding the design pattern of IMDLBenCo according to vue-cli will be very easy.
+If you have learned front-end technologies like vue, understanding the design pattern of ForensicHub according to vue-cli will be very easy.

 Regardless, please refer to [Installation](./install.md) to complete the installation of IMDL-BenCo first.